 The hip hinge is a fundamental movement pattern that I think everyone should be familiar with and proficient with.
 How we bend at the hips to create and mitigate force is important in multiple walks of life.

-Whether you’re picking something up off the ground when doing yard work or playing a sport, having some level of hip hinge understanding and foundational mechanics can be useful.
+Whether you’re picking something up off the ground when doing yard work or playing a sport, having some level of understanding of hip hinges and foundational mechanics can be useful.

 The RDL is an exercise that will focus and hone in on your ability to hip hinge.
 For example, if you can’t hip hinge well, then your RDLs will reflect that with the intensity you’re using and help you improve over time.